Australian Football League draft: Father–son rule

 To continue the traditions of association that a family has with a particular club, sons of former players are able to be selected by the same club as their father played with under the father–son rule.

 For clubs with an established history in the VFL/AFL (20 years or more), the father must have played at least 100 games for the club to be eligible for the father/son rule; clubs with no long term history in the league had different eligibility criteria based on their state leagues.

 Under current rules, players eligible under the father–son rule are selected in a bidding system prior to the draft.
 Firstly, any club in the league may nominate a draft pick with which it intends to take the eligible son; then, if the father's club wishes to draft the son, it must use its next available draft pick, after the highest bidder.

 Earlier versions of the father–son rule allowed the sons to be recruited automatically, without need for the draft, or allowed the club to recruit the son using a third round draft pick.
 The father–son rule itself was introduced in 1949, more than three decades prior to the draft, and it could be used to contravene zoning rules.

-AFL Women's: Father-daughter rule and future rules for AFL Women's players
+AFL Women's: Father–daughter rule and future rules for AFL Women's players

 On 15 September 2016, an AFL women's competition, the AFLW, was founded to commence in 2017.

 In its Draft, there is an equivalent father–daughter rule, where a daughter can be drafted if their father played one game at the club.
 The first use of this rule was in the 2017 Draft, when Carlton selected Abbie McKay, the daughter of Andrew McKay.

 Criteria are also in place for mother–son and mother–daughter rules, from such time that the children of AFLW players reach draft eligible age.

 Expansion clubs

-Each time that the competition has an expansion team, the AFL give special priority to the new club, with the new club receiving numerous high draft picks.
+Each time that the competition has an expansion team, the AFL has given special priority to the new club, with the new club receiving numerous high draft picks.